-47. Vivanta by Taj Holiday Village, Goa
+47. Vivanta by Taj vacation Village, Goa

-Referencing both Goa’s beachy culture as well as its rich Portuguese heritage, the Vivanta by Taj Holiday Village in Goa is ideal for sun seekers.
+Referencing both Goa’s beachy culture as well as its rich Portuguese heritage, the Vivanta by Taj vacation Village in Goa is ideal for sun seekers.
 The hotel caters to children with adventure trails, a kid’s cookhouse, air hockey, and other fun pursuits, while menus for young ones ensure the hotel’s high-end restaurants are suitable for all.

 48. Park Hyatt Goa Resort and Spa

 The Park Hyatt Goa is set on a stretch of photogenic coastline © Park Hyatt Hotels

 Set on an expansive stretch of photogenic coastline, the Park Hyatt Goa Resort and Spa is home to India’s largest swimming pool, complete with waterslides.
 After a family day out, children can be looked after by the hotel’s babysitting services, while parents can enjoy the seven restaurants and bars on-site, as well as Ayurvedic treatments at the Sereno Spa makes this one of the best luxury resorts in India.